 - 8 oz cool whip topping (room temperature)

 - 5 whole Oreos (optional)

 - Finely crush your oreo cookies either using a food processor or high powered blender.

 - Melt your butter in the microwave and combine your Oreo crumbs and butter in a medium sized bowl.

 - Pour your crumb mixture into the bottom of a pie pan and press firmly and evenly into the bottom and up the sides of the pan.

-- Combine pudding mixes and 2 cups cold milk in a medium sized bowl and whisk until well mixed for about 2 minutes.
+- Add the two packages of pudding mix, and 2.5 cups milk to a large bowl and whisk until well mixed, for about 2 minutes.

-- Pour in about half of the pudding into the crust.
+- Pour the pudding filling into the prepared pie crust.

-- Refrigerate a few hours until pudding is set, or ready to serve.
+- Refrigerate for a few hours until pudding is set, or ready to serve.

 - Top with remaining cool whip (all over the top, or piped in rosettes as pictured.
 Top with Oreo halves if desired.